ludocode/pottery/examples/pottery/qsort_simple/README.md

-### Simple `qsort()` implementation using Pottery
+## Simple `qsort()` with Pottery

-This is an implementation of the standard C `qsort()` and GNU-style `qsort_r()` using Pottery's introsort.
+This is an implementation of the standard C `qsort()` and several extensions using Pottery's [intro_sort](../../../include/pottery/intro_sort/`) template.
+It defines the following functions:

+- `pottery_simple_qsort()` - Standard C `qsort()`
+- `pottery_simple_gnu_qsort_r()` - GNU glibc (and uClibc) `qsort_r()`
+- `pottery_simple_bsd_qsort_r()` - BSD (and macOS) `qsort_r()`

 This implementation is intended to be simple for demonstration purposes.
-Despite this, it provides great performance with safe worst-case time complexity and no memory allocation.
-For an even faster and more fully-featured implementation, see [qsort](../qsort/).
+Despite this, it provides great performance with safe worst-case time complexity, small optimized code size, no memory allocation and strictly bounded stack usage (it does not use recursion.)

-Like many Pottery algorithms, Pottery's introsort supports custom array access expressions over an abstract reference type.
-In the case of `qsort()`, we can use `void*` as a reference type and use the user's element size to offset our pointers and move elements around.
+This would be suitable for a minimal libc.
+For an even faster implementation, see [qsort](../qsort/).

+### How It Works

+Most templated C sort algorithms (such as the excellent [swensort/sort](https://github.com/swenson/sort) templates) cannot be used to implement `qsort()`.
+This is because they only operate on strongly typed C arrays: they use operator `[]` to access values.
+But `qsort()` takes an element size at runtime so operator `[]` can't be used.

+Pottery's templates are different: they operate on generalized arrays over an abstract reference type.
+You can define your own array access expressions for accessing array elements.
+This means you can implement `qsort()` with Pottery by offsetting pointers by the element size at runtime.

-The custom swap function performs a swap byte-by-byte, and a custom compare function calls the user's comparator through a function pointer (with the optional user context.)
-This is all we need to configure introsort to build `qsort()`.
+This is demonstrated by this example.
+Instead of defining a `VALUE_TYPE`, we define a `REF_TYPE` of `void*`, and we define `CONTEXT_TYPE` to a struct containing our arguments.
+These types are passed back to our configured expressions.
+The custom array access functions offset by the element size, the swap function swaps bitwise, and a custom compare function calls the user's comparator through a function pointer.
+This is all we need to configure Pottery's `intro_sort` to build `qsort()`.

-To pass our arguments around, we store them in a context.
-We pass this to introsort and it passes it back to our configured expressions.
-Our context is small so we pass it by value.

-The above would be suitable for a minimal libc.
-Check out the other [qsort](../qsort/) example to see more.
+Read the [How It Works](../../../docs/how_it_works.md) documentation for more information on the inner workings of Pottery's templates.